greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/gp_suboverflowed_backend.html.md

 |`segid`|integer|The id of the segment containing the suboverflowed backend.|
 |`pids`|interger[]|A list of the pids of all suboverflowed backends on this segment.|

-For more information on handling suboverflowed backends o prevent performance issues, see
+For more information on handling suboverflowed backends to prevent performance issues, see [Checking for and Terminating Overflowed Backends](../../admin_guide/managing/monitor.html#a-idcheckbackendsachecking-for-and-terminating-overflowed-backends).

 **Parent topic:** [System Catalogs Definitions](../system_catalogs/catalog_ref-html.html)